gregdetre/healthyselfjournal/docs/conversations/250918a_keyboard_library_evaluation_for_esc_handling.md

 ## Context & Goals

-The user reported: "We've been having trouble with capturing the ESC key reliably" in the examinedlifejournal application's recording controls.
+The user reported: "We've been having trouble with capturing the ESC key reliably" in the healthyselfjournal application's recording controls.
 They requested evaluation of Python CLI libraries for keyboard shortcuts, following their third-party library selection criteria.

 ## Key Background

-Current implementation uses `readchar` (v4.0.6+) for keyboard input in `examinedlifejournal/audio.py`.
+Current implementation uses `readchar` (v4.0.6+) for keyboard input in `healthyselfjournal/audio.py`.
 The ESC key is meant to cancel recording without discarding audio, but there are reliability issues with detecting ESC keypresses across different terminals.

 ## Main Discussion